projectteam2k24/migrantworker/README.md

 inefficient and prone to errors.

 <h3>PROPOSED SYSTEM</h3>
-**- Centralized Platform:** A unified mobile application that connects contractors,  workers,  and job providers in one platform,  simplifying recruitment,  registration,  and workforce management. <BR>
+**Centralized Platform:** A unified mobile application that connects contractors,  workers,  and job providers in one platform,  simplifying recruitment,  registration,  and workforce management. <BR>
 **- Contractor Features:** Contractors can create and manage worker profiles,  track work progress,  assign jobs,  and handle workforce updates (e.g. adding or exchanging workers).
 They can also receive notifications and job updates.  <BR>
 **- Worker Features:** Workers can create profiles with verified identity documents,  apply to join contractor teams,  update personal information,  and view their work history.
 They can request contractor changes and access travel assistance. <BR>